-FieldsPhysical path of device adapter The physical path number corresponds to the slot location of the node's local area network interface controller (LANIC) card.
-For HP 3000 systems, the path is derived by a basic formula of 4 x slot number.
-(Example: 4 x 10 = 40, where the LANIC card is installed in slot number 10 and the physical path of the card is 40.)
+The physical path number corresponds to the slot location of the node's local area network interface controller (LANIC) card.
+For HP e3000 systems, the path is derived by a basic formula of $4 \times slot$ number.
+(Example: $4 \times 10 = 40$ , where the LANIC card is installed in slot number 10 and the physical path of the card is 40.)
 For some HP systems, you must specify a channel number (ccc) and subchannel number (sss) in the form ccc.sss while others require a bus converter number followed by a slash (/) and then a channel number (ccc) and subchannel number (sss) in the form b/ccc.sss.